 Below is a list of select digital USC Image Databases, available through the USC Libraries:

-Examples of photojournalistic sites that have large image archives and manage reproduction rights are Corbis, Getty Images, and Magnum Photos.
-These and other authoritative sites of copyrighted images may provide students with reproduction rights without charging a fee.
+Examples of photojournalistic sites that have large image archives and manage reproduction rights are Getty Images of Magnum Photos.
+These and other sites that pay attention to image rights, such as sites described here, may provide students with usable images without charging a fee.

 Below is a short list of frequently used free Internet image sources that may not always give authoritative information about the images they reproduce.